Inside The Experience Of Relentlessly Relevant Brands

-Across every category, from healthcare to household goods, auto to automation, B2B to B2C, the companies that are building the most cohesive business systems—what we call “living brand experiences”—are expanding their relevance and are growing faster than competitors.
+Across every category, from healthcare to household goods, auto to automation, B2B to B2C, the companies that are building the most cohesive businesses—through what we call “dynamic and digital brand experiences”—are expanding their relevance and are growing faster than competitors.

-With the living brand, relevance trumps consistency; the brand shifts and adjusts in the quest for individual relevancy, explicitly at the expense of being consistent.
-A living brand is continuously testing its approach and optimizing it in real time.
+In the modern brand world, relevance trumps consistency; the brand shifts and adjusts in the quest for individual relevancy, explicitly at the expense of being consistent.
+A relentlessly relevant brand is continuously testing its approach and optimizing it in real time.

 Here’s a simple metaphor: An individual behaves differently with her spouse, her children, and her colleagues.
 Each expression is authentic, but unique.
 We each have a personal “code” that allows us to behave differently in different settings, but still makes us recognizable across all our relationships.